polyaxon/polyaxon/site/integrations/elastic-stack.md

  3. From the bottom-right of the form select Create index pattern.
 In a moment a list of fields will appear.

- 4. From the top-left or the home screen’s Visualize and Explore Data panel, select the Discover item.
+ 4. From the top-left of the home screen’s Visualize and Explore Data panel, select the Discover item.
 The logs list will appear.

 ## Notes